sebaez11/-fault-tolerant-computing/WORKFLOW-MANAGER/README.md

-Of course, here's the revised tutorial with the mention that Ubuntu 20.04 was used, without specifying it as a prerequisite:

 # **Tutorial: Real-time Bitcoin Price Tracker with Plotting**

 In this tutorial, we will guide you through creating a real-time Bitcoin price tracker in Python.
 This program fetches Bitcoin prices from Binance, stores them in an SQLite database, and plots a real-time price graph.
 We'll use the `ccxt` library for cryptocurrency data, `matplotlib` for plotting, and `sqlite3` for database management.